 You can work directly with the pets at our shelters, with duties such as dog walking, cat cuddling, cleaning and maintenance, behaviour work and much more.
 We hold regular Induction Sessions at our Ingleside Shelter and Kemps Creek Shelter for people interested in becoming a shelter volunteer.
-Please note: Our volunteer inductions for Kemps Creek and Ingleside Shelter are currently booked up for the next few months, so please check back on our website for updates on when applications for volunteering re-open.

 We can arrange a fun, rewarding day for your employees as part of our Corporate Volunteering Program.
 Activities include working with the animals at our shelters or taking on a specific project for your team.
 For more information please email us

 By becoming a foster carer, you can help us save lives.
 Foster caring involves caring for a shelter pet in your own home for a period of time, while they await permanent adoption.
 For more info visit Foster Care